A Risk Management Guide for Household Employers

 • Have employees drive your car, not theirs.

-Any staff member that regularly drives on your behalf should use a car that you own and insure.
+Any staff member who regularly drives on your behalf should use a car you own and insure.
+Given that staff members and their driving responsibilities may vary, it is best to speak with your insurance advisor directly.
 There are potential liability issues if they get into an accident in their car and are underinsured.
 But don’t forget to name him/her and all regular drivers on your policy.

 • Limit access to financial accounts and personal information.

-Give employees access to only as much information and authority as they need to do their jobs.
-Regularly review any bank and credit card accounts staff members use, and make sure they know you’re keeping a close eye.
+Give employees access to as much information and authority as needed to do their jobs.
+Regularly review any bank and credit card accounts staff members use, and ensure they know you’re keeping a close eye.
 In addition, be careful about giving employees access to your email, especially if you use that account to send instructions to your banker or financial advisor.
 Create a procedure to verify any emailed transaction, such as requiring the banker to confirm instructions by phone.
-This can help reduce the chance of unauthorized bank transfers or cyber related losses.
+This can help reduce the chance of unauthorized bank transfers or cyber-related losses.

 • Establish clear social media policies.

-Make sure staffers know what is okay to post, and what’s not.
-For example, do you want pictures of your house, children and vacation spots on their feeds?
-Consider asking them to share their social media handles to double check that they are complying with the rules you have put in place.
+Ensure staffers know what is okay to post and what’s not.
+For example, do you want pictures of your house, children, and vacation spots on their feeds?
+Consider asking them to share their social media handles to double-check that they comply with the rules you have put in place.

 Step 4: Get insured